pixelday/stem-cell/README.md

 ## Assistive technology testing

-We don't yet own specialized hardware input devices (switches, head pointers, sip-and-puff controls, and the like), but keyboard-only navigation is a hard gate: nothing ships unless the entire page can be operated without ever touching the mouse.
-(Keyboard access isn't a stand-in for "motor impairment" specifically; it underpins the experience for screen-reader users, switch and voice-control users, and keyboard power users alike.)
+We don't currently have a process for procuring and testing hardware input devices (switches, head pointers, sip-and-puff controls, etc.), but taking UX research and usability testing to the next level is on our roadmap.

+In the meantime, keyboard-only navigation is a hard gate: nothing ships unless the entire page can be operated without ever touching the mouse.
+(Keyboard access isn't a stand-in for "motor impairment" specifically.
+It underpins the experience for screen-reader users, switch and voice-control users, and keyboard power users alike.)
 Our keystroke coverage: Tab, Shift+Tab, Enter, Space, Escape, the arrow keys (Up, Down, Left, Right), Home, End, Page Up, and Page Down.
 The arrow keys plus Home/End matter specifically for composite ARIA widgets (menus, tabs, listboxes, grids, etc.), as described in the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/).

 Beyond the keyboard, several software-based assistive technologies are testable on commodity hardware and are on our list to fold in: Voice Control (macOS/iOS) and Voice Access (Windows), OS-level screen magnification, and switch-control emulation (built into macOS, iOS, and Android).